All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Eat smaller meals.
 Large meals give your slowed stomach more work to do.
 Smaller portions are easier to process and produce less gas buildup.
 Try eating four to five small meals instead of two or three large ones.

 Reduce high-sulfur foods temporarily.
-You do not need to eliminate these foods permanently.
+You don't need to eliminate these foods permanently.
 But during dose escalation periods when sulfur burps tend to be worst, cutting back on eggs, red meat, cruciferous vegetables, and dairy can help significantly.

 Eat slowly and chew thoroughly.
 Swallowing air while eating (called aerophagia) adds to gas buildup.
 Eating slowly, chewing each bite 20 to 30 times, and avoiding talking while chewing can reduce the amount of air you swallow.